This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Your child may need any of the following:

-- Seizure medicine may be given to control or prevent another seizure.
+- Antiepileptic medicine may be given to control or prevent another seizure.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.